Lost in Translation

 "I'm nearly to Roswell when the sky splits open.
 Not metaphorically — actually splits, with fireball brilliance, a trail of fire cutting across the dawn like a jagged scar.
 Two more zig-zagging arcs chase something.
 Blossoms of flame catch it.
 The booms rumble down and shake the desert floor.
 Whatever it is, it screeches and spins out of control, trailing smoke and flame, disappearing among the rocks about half a mile ahead."

-Equal parts adventure and reflection, Lost in Translation explores the hardest language to learn: empathy itself.
+Equal parts laugh-out-loud adventure and quiet reflection, Lost in Translation explores the hardest language to learn: empathy itself.
 Deeply satirical yet woven with humor, emotional honesty, and cinematic vision, this story invites readers to see that every connection — no matter how alien — begins with listening.

 Perfect for fans of Becky Chambers, Neal Shusterman, and Adam Silvera, Lost in Translation is a story for anyone who has ever felt out of place in their own world.